T h e m i s P a l p a n a s

 StudentsI am constantly learning from my students:

-Seminar Series on Data Analytics The Paris Descartes University Seminar Series on Data Analytics regularly hosts prominent researchers in the general areas of data and information management, processing, and analysis.
+Seminar Series on Data Analytics The University of Paris Seminar Series on Data Analytics regularly hosts prominent researchers in the general areas of data and information management, processing, and analysis.